Manasseh Maelanga

-Manasseh Maelanga (born March 25, 1970) is a member of the National Parliament of the Solomon Islands.
-He represents East Malaita constituency.
+Manasseh Maelanga (born March 25, 1970) is the current Minister for Home Affairs in Solomon Islands.
+He is the current Member of Parliament for East Malaita constituency.

 In May 2009, he was named Minister for Provincial Government and Institutional Strengthening in Prime Minister Derek Sikua's government.
 Following the 2010 general election, he remained in Cabinet, under new Prime Minister Danny Philip, as Deputy Prime Minister and Minister of Home Affairs.

 Since 17 December 2014, he has served as Leader of the Independent Members in Parliament.

+In 2026, he was ordained a priest in the Anglican Church of Melanesia.

+He assumed the office of Minister of Home Affairs in May 2026, but resigned on August 31.
+He then filed a no-confidence motion against Maelanga the following month, but withdrew citing public pressure and religious guidance.